skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 That afternoon, the party members are summoned back to the magistrate's office to attend a town council that has been called.
-Many of the town leaders have gathered here, and Stonefist wants everyone to hear what Eomer told him earlier.
+Many of the town leaders have gathered here, and Stonefist wants everyone to hear what Eomier told him earlier.

 K'dar does not trust the cleric magic and Zone of Truth.
 Noreeno used it often and it seemed to be a tool to mislead.
 K'dar prefers they